 Textbook readings and lecture presentations/notes

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt.
 Each thread must be 400 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be 200 words.

-For this collaborative discussion board, the instructor will place the student into a group at the beginning of the course.
-The student is required to provide a thread in response to the provided prompt for each forum, with video recorded responses to the appropriate material.
-In addition to the thread, the student is required to reply to a minimum of 2 other classmates’ threads.
-The final group discussion board will require a reply to each group member.
-Each reply must meet the expectations outlined for the particular reply prompts.
+For this collaborative discussion, the student will create a video rather than a written initial post and will reply to their peers using a video.
+The replies will provide peer feedback using the peer observation form as a guide for feedback.
+The student is required to provide a thread in response to the provided prompt, with video recorded responses to the appropriate material.
+In addition to the thread, the student is required to reply via video to a minimum of 2 other classmates’ threads.

-Each quiz is based on practice exercises within MyCounselingLab.
+Each quiz is based on practice exercises within MyLab Counseling.
 Each quiz will be open-book/open-notes, contain multiple-choice, true/false and/or short answer questions, and have a 30-minute time limit.

-The student will complete 4 self-evaluations during the course, considering his or her ratings of particular skills covered in this course.
+The student will complete 3 self-evaluations quizzes during the course, considering his or her ratings of particular skills covered in this course.